-Becoming a successful investor requires more than just financial knowledge.
+Success in investing is not about luck.
 It is about developing essential traits that keep you grounded during market ups and downs, ensuring that you are equipped for long-term growth.
-Simon Coll, our Head of Distribution, highlights the top five qualities that can elevate your investment game.
+In this article, Simon Coll, Head of Distribution, highlights the top five qualities that can elevate your investment game.

 1. Discipline